 The core problem: Hootsuite cannot post to Facebook Groups

-This is the critical point that kills Hootsuite for realtors: Hootsuite supports Facebook Pages, not Facebook Groups.
+This is the critical point that takes Hootsuite out of the running for realtors: Hootsuite supports Facebook Pages, not Facebook Groups.
 A colossal difference most realtors only discover after they've already paid $99.

 Why is this critical?
 Because the real estate audience on Facebook lives in Groups, not Pages.
 The big rental groups in Israel — "Apartments in Krayot," "Yavne Real Estate," "Tel Aviv Rentals" — are groups with tens of thousands of active members.
 Realtor Pages on Facebook get almost no reach (Facebook's algorithm penalizes commercial Pages).